Automattic/jetpack/readme.txt

 **Major Enhancements**

-* Block Editor: this release introduces 3 new blocks:
+* Block Editor: this release introduces 5 new blocks:
 	- the Mailchimp block allows your readers to easily subscribe to your Mailchimp newsletter.
 	- the Video block supports VideoPress videos if you've purchased our Premium or Professional plan.
 	- the Slideshow block allows you to insert beautiful slideshows in your posts and pages.
 	- The Business Hours blocks is useful for companies who want to display their business's Opening Hours on their site.
+	- The Contact Info block is useful for any business who may want to display useful information on a post or page.

 **Enhancements**